-Kevin Sampson, (Chair) age 53, is the chief engineer for M.P.
+Kevin Sampson, (Chair) age 54, is the chief engineer for M.P.
 Industries, Inc. in Tyler, Texas, where he has been employed for more than 25 years.
 He runs a cow-calf operation in Smith County.
-Additionally, Mr. Sampson produces hay, forage, Tifton 85 sprigs and timber.
+Additionally, Mr. Sampson produces hay, forage, Tifton 85 sprigs, and timber.
 Mr. Sampson serves on the Smith County Appraisal District Agriculture Advisory Committee.
-He has served as president, vice-president and on the budget committee of the Smith County Farm Bureau, as well as the resolutions committee for the Texas Farm Bureau.
+He has served as president, vice-president, and a budget committee member of the Smith County Farm Bureau, as well as a resolutions committee member for the Texas Farm Bureau.
 He is a graduate of the University of Texas at Austin with a bachelor's degree in Mechanical Engineering.
 Mr. Sampson has served on the board of Heritage Land Bank since 2006.

-Roger W. Claxton, (Vice-Chair) age 63, owns and operates Claxton Farms, which consists primarily of a stocker cattle operation.
-Mr. Claxton is a retired Agricultural Science Teacher.
-Mr. Claxton serves on the Hunt County Board of the Farm Bureau, Hunt County Junior Livestock Association, Board Member of Northeast Texas Farmers Co-op, a member of the Texas and Southwestern Cattle Raisers Association, and is a lifetime member of the Vocational Agricultural Teachers Association of Texas.
-Mr. Claxton is an Elder of the Church of Christ.
-Mr. Claxton is a graduate of East Texas State University with a bachelor's and master's degree in Agricultural Economics.
-He and his wife, Kathryn, have been married for 43 years and have three grown children.
+Roger W. Claxton, (Vice-Chair) age 64, owns and operates Claxton Farms, which consists primarily of a stocker cattle operation.
+Mr. Claxton is a retired agricultural science teacher.
+He serves on the boards of the Hunt County Farm Bureau, Hunt County Junior Livestock Association, Northeast Texas Farmers Co-op, Texas and Southwestern Cattle Raisers Association, and is a lifetime member of the Vocational Agricultural Teachers Association of Texas.
+An Elder of the Church of Christ, Mr. Claxton is a graduate of East Texas State University with a bachelor's and master's degrees in Agricultural Economics.
+He and his wife, Kathryn, have been married for 45 years and have three grown children.
 Mr. Claxton has served on the board of Heritage Land Bank since 2010.

-Bryan Pickens, age 48, is a partner and broker associate with Republic Ranches, a full-service farm and ranch brokerage company serving clients across Texas, Oklahoma, Arkansas, Colorado, and New Mexico.
-Mr. Pickens serves on the board of directors for the

-Texas Wildlife Association Foundation and is a former advisory board member for the Boy Scouts of America Circle Ten Council and a former board member for the Texas Parks and Wildlife Foundation.
-He is a landowner in Henderson County and spends his volunteer time with groups that encourage and support youth and family involvement in the outdoors.
-He received his bachelor's degree from Vanderbilt University and MBA from Southern Methodist University.
-He and his wife, Jennifer, are the proud parents of four daughters.
+Bryan Pickens, age 49, is a partner and broker associate with Republic Ranches, a full-service farm and ranch brokerage company serving clients across Texas, Oklahoma, Arkansas, Louisiana, Alabama, Colorado, and New Mexico.
+Mr. Pickens serves on the board of directors for the Texas Wildlife Association Foundation.
+He currently serves on the board for the Texas Freshwater Fisheries Center in Athens and is a former board member of the Texas Parks and Wildlife Foundation.
+He received his bachelor's degree from Vanderbilt University and his MBA from Southern Methodist University.
+He and his wife, Jennifer, are landowners in Henderson County and the proud parents of four daughters.
 Mr. Pickens has served on the board of Heritage Land Bank since 2019.

-Gary W. Ray, age 66, is founder and owner of MODCO Insurance Agency Inc. He has 37 years of experience insuring oil and gas wells, ranches, and jets.
+Gary W. Ray, age 67, is founder and owner of MODCO Insurance Agency Inc. He has 37 years of experience insuring oil and gas wells, ranches, and jets.
 He is a supporter and fundraiser for 4-H and FFA kids showing at the Fort Worth Stock Show and Rodeo, as well as past chairman and 32-year member of the Fort Worth Stock Show Syndicate, a founding member of the U Ol' Goats Committee, and co-founder of the Tallest Hog at the Trough Syndicate.
 Mr. Ray serves on the board of directors for Southwestern Exposition and Livestock Show and is a member of Port Bay Hunting and Fishing Club.
 Mr. Ray has served on the board of Heritage Land Bank since 2019.